probeiuscorp/fslc-presentations/functional-programming/slides.md

 ## flatMap

 Calling `join` right after `map`'ing is so common that it is usually provided, no derivation necessary.
-Such is the case with the ES6 array:
+Such is the case with the modern array:
 * `.map` is of course our functor instance,
 * `.flat` is our join, and
 * `.flatMap` is provided to save us some key strokes.